Dollarweed (Hydrocotyle spp.), also known as pennywort, is a warm-season perennial weed. It gets the common name, dollarweed, from its silver

 - Ortho Weed B Gon Weed Killer for Lawns Concentrate; or RTS

 CAUTION: Herbicides containing 2,4-D should be applied at a reduced rate on St. Augustinegrass and centipedegrass to prevent damage to these lawns.
 The product label will give the rate to use for each type of turfgrass.
 If a second application is needed, apply the herbicide in spot treatments.
 Repeated applications of a three-way herbicide should be spaced according to label directions.
 Three-way herbicides should not be applied during spring transition (green-up of lawn) or when air temperatures exceed 90 ºF.
+Treat warm-season lawns after the turfgrass is fully green.
 A newly seeded lawn should be mowed a minimum of three times before applying an herbicide.

-Both atrazine and imazaquin can travel through soil and enter ground water, please read the label for all environmental precautions.
+Since both atrazine and imazaquin can travel through soil and enter groundwater, please read the label for all environmental precautions.
 Users are advised not to apply atrazine or imazaquin to sand or loamy sand soils where the water table (groundwater) is close to the surface and where these soils are very permeable, i.e., well-drained.

 The herbicide mix of thiencarbazone, iodosulfuron, and dicamba, as found in Celsius WG Herbicide, is selective to control many broadleaf weeds and several grass weeds in all four of the common warm-season grasses.
-It cannot be used in fescue lawns, but can be used to remove fescue from warm-season lawns.
+It cannot be used on fescue lawns but can be used to remove fescue from warm-season lawns.
 Apply when dollarweed is actively growing and again 2 to 4 weeks later.
-The addition of a non-ionic surfactant, such as Southern Ag Surfactant for Herbicides, will increase control (see Table 1).
+The addition of a non-ionic surfactant (such as Southern Ag Surfactant for Herbicides, Hi-Yield Spreader Sticker, or Bonide Turbo Spreader Sticker) will increase control (see Table 1).

 Once dollarweed has been eliminated in areas of the turf, bare spots will be left behind.
 To prevent the invasion of new weeds in these bare spots fill them with plugs or sprigs of the desired turfgrass.
 Fertilize the lawn based on soil report recommendations.